laamaa/m8c/README.md

 # m8c

+# Introduction

+The [Dirtywave M8 Tracker](https://dirtywave.com/products/m8-tracker) is a portable sequencer and synthesizer, featuring 8 tracks of assignable instruments such as FM, waveform synthesis, virtual analog, sample playback, and MIDI output.
+It is powered by a [Teensy](https://www.pjrc.com/teensy/) micro-controller and inspired by the Gameboy tracker [Little Sound DJ](https://www.littlesounddj.com/lsd/index.php).

+While Dirtywave makes new batches of units available on a regular basis, M8 is sometimes sold out due to the worldwide chip shortage and high demand of the unit.
+To fill this gap and and to allow users to freely test this wonderful tracker, [Timothy Lamb](https://github.com/trash80) was kind enough to make the [M8 Headless](https://github.com/Dirtywave/M8HeadlessFirmware) available to everyone.

+If you like the M8 and you gel with the tracker workflow, please support [Dirtywave](https://dirtywave.com/) by purchasing the actual unit.
+You can check its availability [here](https://dirtywave.com/products/m8-tracker).
+Meanwhile, you can also subscribe to Timothy Lamb's [Patreon](https://www.patreon.com/trash80).

-m8c is a client for Dirtywave M8 tracker's headless mode.
+*m8c* is a client for Dirtywave M8 tracker's headless mode.
 The application should be cross-platform ready and can be built in Linux, Windows (with MSYS2/MINGW64) and Mac OS.

 Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like Pipewire, Pulseaudio, Jack w/ alsa\_in and alsa\_out just to name a few.
 The file AUDIOGUIDE.md contains some examples for routing the audio.